 The Sun rises in the East and then moves until it is back to the South and midday.

 We say “The Sun rises in the East and sets in the West,” and one of the words that we usually translate into English as East actually means “in the direction of the rising Sun,” but in fact because of the tilt of the Earth the direction of sunrise varies from South East in the Winter to North East in the Summer, and similarly in the West for sunset.
-Sam uses his globe to show his friends why.
+This is explained on another Page.

-Sam has an App (LunaSolCal) for his iPad which gives the time of sunrise and sunset for where he lives for each day, and a lot more information about the Sun (and Moon), including the length of each day and the time of twilight.
+Sam has an App (LunaSolCal) for his iPad which gives the time of sunrise and sunset for where he lives for each day of the year, and a lot more information about the Sun (and Moon), including the length of each day and the time of twilight.
 It does not give any information about the stars or planets, he has a separate App (Planets) which does that.

 This App is not primarily designed for children, so it contains lots of information which he does not use and cannot understand, but Victoria asks him what twilight means and he tries to explain.

-After Sunset it starts to get dark.
-Civil twilight is the time after sunset when motorists have to turn on their car lights, nautical twilight (for sailors) is the time when you cannot see the horizon (the boundary between sea and sky), and astronomical twilight is the time when the sky is totally dark (except for the Moon, stars and planets of course).
+Evening twilight is the time after the Sun has set and it is getting darker but before it is really dark.
+Civil twilight is the time after sunset when by law motorists have to turn on their car lights, nautical twilight (for sailors) is the time when you cannot make out the horizon (the boundary between sea and sky), and astronomical twilight is the time when, on a Moonless night, the sky is totally dark and the stars are at their most brilliant.
 The Golden Hour, just after sunrise and just before sunset, is the time when the Sun is quite low in the sky and the light is at its best for painting and taking photographs.

-Many animals such as owls and badgers are nocturnal - they are most active at night.
-Other animals such as blackbirds and butterflies are diurnal - they are most active during the day.
+Many animals such as owls and badgers and bats and moths are nocturnal - they are most active at night.
+Other animals such as blackbirds and butterflies and squirrels are diurnal - they are most active during the day.
 Man is by nature a diurnal animal, and until about three hundred years ago most people did not go very far from home after sunset.
-Watching the Sun set is a very definite ending, and so originally for thousands of years each day ended, and so of course the next day began, at sunset.
-Today for most people one day ends and the next one begins in the middle of the night, but some religions such as Islam and Judaism still use the old way - the Jewish Sabbath is on the day which most people call Saturday, but it actually begins at sunset on Friday.
+Watching the Sun set is a very definite ending, and so originally for thousands of years each day ended, and so of course began, at sunset.
+Today for most people one day ends and the next one begins in the middle of the night, although some religions such as Islam and Judaism still use the old way - for example we say that the Jewish Sabbath is on the day which most people call Saturday, but it actually begins at sunset on Friday.